 Under normal circumstances, the Fund invests at least 80% of its net assets in U.S. equity securities, including exchange-traded investment companies that provide exposure to U.S. equity securities, subject to the limitations described below.
 This investment policy may be changed by the Fund upon 60 days' prior written notice to shareholders.
-Under normal market conditions, the Fund invests its assets in securities that are listed on a national securities exchange registered with the SEC, and that trade contemporaneously with the Fund's shares.
+Under normal market conditions, the Fund invests its assets in securities that are listed on a national securities exchange registered with the Securities and Exchange Commission (the "SEC"), and that trade contemporaneously with the Fund's shares.
 The Fund may invest in equity securities of companies of any market capitalization other than penny stocks.
-When determining compliance with its 80% policy, the Fund will consider the underlying investments of any investment companies in which it invests, to the extent practicable.
+When determining compliance with its 80% investment policy, the Fund will consider the underlying investments of any investment companies in which it invests, to the extent practicable.

-An issuer is considered to be a U.S. equity issuer if: (i) its principal place of business is located in the U.S.; (ii) at least 50% of its assets are located in the U.S. and/or (iii) it derives at least 50% of its revenues from the U.S.
+An issuer is considered to be a U.S. equity issuer if: (i) its principal place of business is located in the United States; (ii) at least 50% of its assets are located in the United States and/or (iii) it derives at least 50% of its revenues from the United States.

 The Shiller Barclays CAPE® US Sector TR USD Index.
 In seeking to achieve the Fund's investment objective, when making investment decisions for the Fund, the Adviser considers the underlying constituents of the Index, but the Fund is not limited in its ability to invest in companies other than those underlying the Index.
-The Index incorporates the principles of long-term investing distilled by Dr. Robert Shiller and expressed through the CAPE® Ratio.
+The Index incorporates the principles of long-term investing distilled by Dr. Robert Shiller and expressed through the CAPE® (Cyclically Adjusted Price Earnings) ratio (the "CAPE® Ratio").
 The classic CAPE® Ratio assesses equity market valuations and averages ten years of inflation adjusted earnings to account for earnings and market cycles.
 By contrast, traditional valuation measures, such as the price-earnings (PE) ratio, typically rely on earnings information from only the past year.
 The Index uses a relative version of the classic CAPE® Ratio to identify undervalued sectors while also seeking to exclude a sector that may appear undervalued, but which may have also had recent relative price underperformance due to fundamental issues with the sector that may negatively affect the sector's long-term total return.
 There can be no assurance that the Index will provide a better measure of value than more traditional measures, over any period or over the long term.